ansible-labs-crew/ansible-labs-summit2021/content/ansible-controller-advanced/3-awx-collection-intro/_index.md

       organization: Default
 ```

-Since we are calling the REST API of Automation Controller, the Ansible Playbook is running on **localhost**, but the module will connect to the URL provided by the **TOWER_HOST** environment variable.
+Since we are calling the REST API of automation controller, the Ansible Playbook is running on **localhost**, but the module will connect to the URL provided by the **TOWER_HOST** environment variable.

 {{% notice info %}}
 You might see a warning message "You are using the awx version of this collection but connecting to Red Hat Ansible Automation Platform".
 This can be ignored.
 As said above, we intentionally use the AWX Community Collection for the purpose of the lab.
 As a Red Hat Customer you would probably prefer the supported Ansible Collection instead.
 {{% /notice %}}

-Run and test your playbook and verify everything works as expected, by logging ino the Automation Controller Web UI.
+Run and test your playbook and verify everything works as expected, by logging ino the automation controller Web UI.

 ## Add hosts to inventory